 This younger guy, he may be more capable than we give him credit for.
 You can be there with all the empathy in the world for both of them and at the same time, neutral and receptive.

 Let’s go to some specifics here.
 This mother says, “So I wait for her to calm down and then we have a cuddle while I try to reflect back her frustrations with being a big sister and explain that I understand she must feel sad and angry sometimes.”
 So that’s good.
-Even better just to be open to it in the moment (I know that’s hard) and not to make a lesson around it, even talking too much about it.
+Even better just to be open to it in the moment (I know that’s hard) and not to make a lesson around it, not even talking too much about it.

 It’s just like… she slipped.
 Her impulses got the better of her, and she went there.
 She went to that fear place, that rage place.
 It’s not something that we really need to go over of why that happened.
 It’s always better just to be open to it in the moment.